 operating system and platform.

-Please see the Cookies Policy on our websites for further information.
+.
+Removed as we don’t have this policy

 We may also collect any personal information which you allow to be shared that is part of your public profile(s) on third party social networks, including but not limited to: